MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sign-in-teams.md

 ### How to restrict Microsoft Teams sign-in on mobile devices

-Teams for iOS and Android offers IT administrators the ability to push account configurations to Microsoft 365 accounts.
+Teams app for iOS and Android on enrolled devices can be configured to only allow a single corporate account to be provisioned within the app.
 This capability works with any MDM provider that uses the [Managed App Configuration](https://developer.apple.com/library/archive/samplecode/sc2279/Introduction/Intro.html) channel for iOS or the [Android Enterprise](https://developer.android.com/work/managed-configurations) channel for Android.

-For users enrolled in Microsoft Intune, you can deploy the account configuration settings using Intune in the Azure portal.
+For users enrolled in Microsoft Intune, you can deploy the account configuration settings using the Intune portal.

 Once account setup configuration has been configured in the MDM provider, and after the user enrolls their device, on the sign-in page, Teams for iOS and Android will only show the allowed account(s) on the Teams sign-in page.
 The user can tap on any of the allowed accounts on this page to sign in.